Our guide to United Club lounges gives an overview of United Club lounge features and locations, as well as ways to gain access.

 - Food may not be brought into United Club locations.

-- Food, beverages and periodicals cannot be removed from the lounge.
+- Food and beverages cannot be removed from the lounge.

-- Airport luggage carts are not permitted inside United Club locations.
+- Airport luggage carts are not permitted inside the lounge.

 - Service animals and in-cabin pets are welcome in United Club locations, provided local ordinances permit them.
 Animals must be trained to behave properly in public settings and follow the direction of their owners.
-Animals must be clean and under the owner’s control at all times.
+Animals must be clean and properly groomed.

 Ways to be admitted into a United Club